 A contract exists when enforceable rights and obligations occur for the Group as well as the customer.
 These rights and obligations normally occur when both parties sign the contract.
 In the case of a framework agreement without guaranteed volumes a contract exists with a customer first when the customer places an order or makes a call-off based on the framework agreement's terms since it is at that point in time enforceable rights and obligations occur for the Group and the customer.
-In certain situations two or more contracts are combined into one contract if they are negotiated as a package with a single commercial purpose, if the price in one contract is dependent on the price or performance in the other contract or if the goods and services promised in the contracts constitute a single performance obligation.
+In certain situations two or more contracts are combined into one contract if they are negotiated as a package with a single commercial purpose, if the price in one contract or if the goods and services promised in the contracts constitute a single performance obligation.